Antalaha

 Antalaha is an urban municipality in northern Madagascar.
 It belongs to the district of Antalaha, which is a part of Sava Region.
 The population of Antalaha was 67.888 in 2018.

 Farming provides employment for 40% of the working population.
 The most important crop is vanilla, while other important products are cloves and rice.
 Industry and services provide employment for 30.00% and 29.98% of the population, respectively.
 Additionally fishing employs 0.02% of the population.

 Infrastructures

 The National road 5a connects the town with Sambava (81 km) and Ambilobe in the North.

 Antalaha has a maritime harbour.
-The local airport is situated at 12km west of Antalaha.
+The local airport is situated at 12km west of Antalaha but it didn't receive any flights since 2015.

 Education

 In addition to primary schooling the town offers secondary education at both junior and senior levels.
 The town has a permanent court and hospital.